-UK courts are punishing holiday parks.
-Here are the most common reasons why
+UK courts are punishing holiday parks: the most common reasons for legal action in the UK

 Panorama: Comprehensive report

-Unfair Fees and Charges
+Unfair fees and charges

-Rip off Britain.
-Unfair fees and charges at caravan parks
+Rip off Britain: Unfair fees and charges at caravan parks

-Misrepresentation and/or unfair sales practices
+Misrepresentation and unfair sales practices

 BBC Look North investigates unfair sales practices